-  It is not uncommon for feelings of grief and bereavement to last for 6-12 months, although these feelings usually improve with time.
+It is not uncommon for feelings of grief and bereavement to last for 6 to 12 months, although these feelings usually improve with time.

-The Pregnancy, Birth and Baby helpline offers free and confidential information and counselling to women, their partners, friends and relatives.
-You can call the Pregnancy, Birth and Baby helpline on 1800 882 436.
+Pregnancy, Birth and Baby offers free and confidential support and counselling to women, their partners, friends and relatives.
+Call on 1800 882 436.

 Many women affected by a miscarriage benefit from counselling.
-SANDS provide support groups for parents and their family whose baby has died through stillbirth, neonatal death, miscarriage, ectopic pregnancy and medically advised termination.
+SANDS (miscarriage, stillborn and neonatal death support) provide support groups for parents and their family whose baby has died through stillbirth, miscarriage, ectopic pregnancy and medically advised termination.

-Information on SANDS groups in Australian states can be obtained from the SANDS Australia website www.sands.org.au.
+Information on SANDS groups in Australian states can be obtained from the SANDS Australia website.

 Trying for another pregnancy

-It is normally recommended that you wait for at least two menstrual cycles before trying for another pregnancy, as this will allow time for your fallopian tubes to recover (if treated with methotrexate, you will need to wait at least three months).
+It is normally recommended that you wait for at least 2 menstrual cycles before trying for another pregnancy, as this will allow time for your fallopian tubes to recover (if treated with methotrexate, you will need to wait at least 3 to 4 months).
 However, many women are not emotionally ready to try for another pregnancy so soon.